MicrosoftDocs/azure-reference-other/studio-module-reference/pca-based-anomaly-detection.md

 ## Module overview

-This article describes how to use the **PCA-Based Anomaly Detection** module in Azure Machine Learning Studio (classic), to create an anomaly detection model based on Principal Component Analysis (PCA).
+This article describes how to use the **PCA-Based Anomaly Detection** module in Machine Learning Studio (classic), to create an anomaly detection model based on Principal Component Analysis (PCA).

 This module helps you build a model in scenarios where it is easy to obtain training data from one class, such as valid transactions, but difficult to obtain sufficient samples of the targeted anomalies.